Skip to content

 • Generally, the higher the speed and power of the e-scooter, the more likely it is that a license will be required.
 Low-speed e-scooters are often subject to fewer regulations.

-See also: Are Electric Scooters Waterproof?
+See also: How Fast Do Electric Scooters Go?

 Local Traffic Laws: